 Affiliations: 1-Mizzou, 2- Scripps

 A strategy to determine all sulfur-containing metabolites from global untargeted metabolomics experiments has been employed to study the total metabolome and the sulfur-ome of model Sulfate-Reducing Bacterium (SRB) Desulfovibrio vulgaris Hildenborough (DvH).
 Total metabolite populations were measured from DvH samples at different growth stages, on different amounts of sulfate, with competing sulfur sources, spent media, and on medium simulating the groundwater at Oak Ridge Field Research Center.
 The metabolome and sulfur-ome of a nitrate-reducing bacterium, a different sulfate-reducing bacterium, and E. coli were also measured using the same treatment.
 Using a new script we developed, the sulfur-containing metabolites were identified from the data sets.
-SRB were found to produce more and distinct sulfur-containing metabolites than non-sulfur respiring bacteria.
-For DvH, growth stage, sulfur source and sulfate concentration impacted the sulfur-ome.
-The biosynthesis or assimilation of these sulfur- containing metabolites was further queried with stable isotope experiments by replacing sulfate with 34 SO4 2-.
+SRB was found to produce more and distinct sulfur-containing metabolites than non-sulfur respiring bacteria.
+For DvH, the growth stage, sulfur source, and sulfate concentration impacted the sulfur-ome.
+The biosynthesis or assimilation of these sulfur-containing metabolites was further queried with stable isotope experiments by replacing sulfate with 34 SO4 2-.
 DvH was found to assimilate sulfur from sulfate into certain sulfur-containing metabolites.
 Overall, this work indicates that the population of sulfur-containing metabolites is larger than expected, assimilative pathways are happening in dissimilatory SRB, and in addition to hydrogen sulfide, excreted sulfur-containing metabolites could be playing a role in the various environments of SRB.
 We have developed a new way to study sulfur metabolites in systems, which is desirable because of their reactivity and chemical properties for field and medical applications.

 - Sulfur is an essential element in all kingdoms of life and the sulfur cycle is a primary driver of carbon cycling in the subsurface.